1username/expungement/README.md

 I used javascript.
 It is only tested and set to work on desktop Windows and Linux environment.
 I haven't sorted it for small screens or for Iphone/Mac yet.
 Only set up click events, right now.

-I still need to put in more for the 893 and 894 analysis. there's also that marijauana bill that hasn't been signed yet, and the automation one that hasn't been signed yet, but I'd only put the links to the bills in there somewhere
+* I still need to put in more for the 893 and 894 analysis, how that works exactly in practice.
+* There's also that marijuana bill that hasn't been signed yet, and the automation one that hasn't been signed yet, but I'd only put the links to the bills in there somewhere
-When somebody qualifies and is eligible for a waiver explanatory section about IFPs, or link to one
+* Break down of when somebody qualifies and is eligible for a waiver
+* explanatory section about IFPs, or link to one